-The Government Construction Contracts Committee (GCCC) will review the operation of procurement process periodically in the light of experience.
-Changes to contracts, practice, procedures and guidelines will be incorporated in an updated version of this document and published at regular intervals on construction procurement. gov. ie website.
+The Government Contracts Committee for Construction (GCCC) will review the operation of procurement process periodically in the light of experience.
+Changes to contracts, practice, procedures and guidelines will be incorporated in an updated version of this document and published at regular intervals on constructionprocurement.gov.ie website.